m1nka/blog/_posts/2025-05-23-oracle-dynamic-scaling-for-exadata-database-service-on-oracle-database-azure.markdown

 ## Architecture: ODyS for ExaDB on Oracle DB@Azure

-When deploying the Dynamic Scaling Engine with Oracle Database@Azure, customers have two main options: running it directly on the Exadata system itself or on a separate virtual machine.
+When deploying the Dynamic Scaling Engine with Oracle Database@Azure, customers have two main options: running ODyS directly on the Exadata system itself or on a separate virtual machine.

 In a direct deployment, ODyS is typically installed across all the virtual machine nodes within your Exadata VM Cluster.
 In this case, ODyS monitors and manages resource scaling directly from the Exadata environment.
 Alternatively, ODyS along with the Remote Dynamic Scaling plugin can be installed on an Azure VM or an OCI VM.
 In this setup, the Remote Dynamic Scaling plugin is required to connect to the Exadata system and track CPU usage remotely.